alexey1234/arduino_hssp/README.md

 # arduino_hssp

-This is a fork of the original arduino_hssp by miracoli: https://github.com/miracoli/arduino_hssp , which includes the additional commands by trou: https://github.com/trou/arduino_hssp and the bank selection patch by walmis: https://github.com/walmis/arduino_hssp
+This is a fork of the original arduino_hssp https://github.com/acidwise/arduino_hssp decause I want to rebuild it for Arduino nano and give it to work/

-The goal of the work is to provide a tool for repairing Thrustmaster HOTAS Warthog Throttle, which is notorious for firmware corruption and physical damage of the USB line.
-See https://forums.eagle.ru/topic/54873-post-motherboard-specs-of-bricked-tm-warthogs-here-please/ for more detail.
+As for me no original branch have problem with TARGET VDD pin, it not work now.

+I will store scetch into src folder

+Also I'll add schematic for my programmer, because my boards needs more then 150 ma power current from 5V

 ## Usage